Some of these trends existed before 2021, but now they are particularly noticeable and may permanently change our work habits.

 Skills Increase

-According to research by Gartner, 64% of HR managers don’t believe that current employees can keep pace with future skill needs.
-That means that when new people are hired, there’s an expectation for them to already have these skills to avoid repeating the problem.
-It’s far easier to bring in new employees who already have these abilities at their disposal, rather than trying to reskill them with the rest of the workforce.
+According to research by Gartner, 64% of HR managers don’t believe current employees can keep pace with future skill needs.
+That means that when new people are hired, they are expected to already have these skills to avoid repeating the problem.
+It’s far easier to bring in new employees who already have these abilities at their disposal rather than trying to reskill them with the rest of the workforce.

 Remote Working

 Already a growing working experience before the pandemic, 2020 saw a significant increase in remote working as people tried to prevent the spread of COVID-19.
 This has continued into 2021, with millions still doing their jobs from home.
-The thing is, even when the virus becomes a thing of the past, a lot of employees are still going to be working from the comfort of their sofas.
+The thing is, even when the virus becomes a thing of the past, many employees will still be working from the comfort of their sofas.

-Remote work is here to stay, with plenty of jobs now advertised as such on platforms like Recamov.
+Remote work is here to stay, with plenty of jobs now advertised on platforms like Recamov.
 Here, you can find remote jobs that are well-paid and offer excellent experience, all without you having to leave your home.
-Such positions are ideal for anyone who enjoys the freedom of working outside of the office, or who may be homebound for medical or disability reasons.
+Such positions are ideal for anyone who enjoys the freedom of working outside of the office or who may be homebound for medical or disability reasons.

 Flexible Working